 Your hall, church and photographer are typically the first services you should be looking into.
 As we only book up to 2 weddings per weekend in order to give you and your wedding the full attention it deserves, we recommend booking with us six to eighteen months in advance.
 Should you not be planning this far ahead however, please do contact us to see if your date is still available!
 To see if your wedding day is available and/or to book a consultation, please email us directly.
-We are now booking wedding dates for 2016 (only few selected dates left) and 2017 wedding season.
+We are now booking wedding dates for 2018 and 2019 wedding season.

 “I know that it is important to not only hire a photographer whose work I love and that has experience but also one that I will feel comfortable with throughout the day… how can I find out more about you?”

 We are happy to book a consultation with you at a mutually convenient time so we can talk and get to know each other.
 Another great way of finding out if you will be comfortable working with the photographer is by booking an Engagement Photography Shoot.
 The engagement shoot gives your photographer an opportunity to get to know you and to have some fun with you.
 He will discover how you and your fiance interact with each other in front of the camera, your individual personalities, and even your quirks.
 He will give you tips and coach you how to pose so you look the best all the time on your wedding date.